 Do I have to disclose a terminal illness to a life insurance company?

 You need to disclose all of your health information, including any diagnosis of terminal illness to the life insurance company so they can accurately assess your insurance risk.
 When you apply for life insurance, the agent you’re working with will ask about your medical history, including any diagnoses or medicine that you take.

 After you apply, the insurer will confirm your application details against your medical records to ensure that the information you provided is correct and thorough.

 Failing to provide the relevant information related to your health history can be considered insurance fraud.
 No matter what your situation is, it’s best to be honest and forthcoming on your application.

 What is insurability in life insurance?

 Insurability is the degree to which an insurance company deems a person “insurable” based on their assessed risk.
 People with a terminal illness will generally be deemed less insurable than someone with a treatable health condition.

 A licensed agent will ask you questions related to your health and lifestyle to determine your insurability.

 Are you allowed to buy life insurance for a dying relative?

 Technically, you can buy life insurance for someone who’s dying, as long as they consent and participate in the application process.
-If you chose to pay for someone else’s life insurance policy, you have to prove that you have insurable interest and will be impacted financially if they pass away.
+If you chose to pay for someone else’s life insurance policy, you have to prove that you have insurable interest, which means you’ll be impacted financially if they pass away.